coursekevin/mpbatch/README.md

 # mpbatch
 Mpbatch is a small python package that simplifies multi-core processing for batch processes.

+This package breaks with Python 3.8!
+It is only valid with Python 3 - 3.7

 ## Installation
 Install directly from git with: